-Workforce Opportunity for Rural Communities (WORC): Grant Initiative for the Appalachian and Delta Regions
+Workforce Opportunity for Rural Communities (WORC): Grant Initiative for the Appalachian, Delta, and Northern Border Regions

-The Workforce Opportunity for Rural Communities (WORC) Initiative offers grants for projects in the Appalachian region and Lower Mississippi Delta region that will provide career training and support services to eligible individuals in counties and parishes and/or areas currently underserved by other resources.
+The Workforce Opportunity for Rural Communities (WORC) Initiative offers grants for projects in the Appalachian, Lower Mississippi Delta, and Northern Border regions that will provide career training and support services to eligible individuals in counties and parishes and/or areas currently underserved by other resources.
 Grants will support workforce development activities that prepare dislocated workers, new entrants to the workforce, and incumbent workers for good jobs in high-demand occupations aligned with a regional or community economic development strategy.

 Priority industries include manufacturing, IT, healthcare, and energy.